 (Click the image)

 Washing your pup every six to eight weeks will help whisk away loose hair and, more importantly, any dander trapped in their coat.
 Be a little cautious with this, though.
 Cleaning your pup too frequently or with the wrong shampoo can dry out their skin, making it more likely to flake, and the situation will be even worse than before.
 Opt for a deeply hydrating shampoo and pay close attention to how their skin looks between washes.
+For Sheepadoodles with skin sensitivities and allergies, look for soothing and hypoallergenic shampoos that don’t trigger allergic reactions.

 Thorough and Regular House Cleaning